EntropyString/EntropyString-Swift/README.md

 *I guess I can live with a 1 in a million chance of a repeat*.

-So now we've gotten to the real need:
+So now we've gotten to the developer's real need:

 *I need 10,000 random hexadecimal IDs with less than 1 in a million chance of any repeats*.

+Not only is this statement more specific, note there is no mention of string length.
+The developer needs probabilistic uniqueness, and strings are to be used to capture randomness for this purpose.
+As such, the length of the string is simply a by-product of the encoding used to represent the required uniqueness as a string.

-How do you address this need using a library designed to generate strings of specified length?
+So how do you address this need using a library designed to generate strings of specified length?
 Well, you don't directly, because that library was designed to answer the originally stated need, not the real need we've uncovered.
 We need a library that deals with probabilistic uniqueness of a total number of some strings.
 And that's exactly what `EntropyString` does.

-Let's use `EntropyString` to help this developer:
+Let's use `EntropyString` to help this developer by generating 5 IDs:

   ```swift
   import EntropyString